Back to KANs Hub

 Implications for Neural Architecture

-The output $y_j$ of a KAN node is simply the sum of these non-linear edge functions applied to the respective inputs:
+The output of a KAN node is the sum of non-linear edge functions applied to each input:

 $$ y_j = \sum_{i=1}^{n_{in}} \phi_{i,j}(x_i) $$

-The network learns the functions themselves, rather than just scalar weights.
+The network learns the functions themselves, not just scalar weights.

 2. Parameterizing Edge Functions: B-Splines

-To make KANs practical in deep learning, we need a differentiable, expressive way to parameterize these 1D edge functions $\phi(x)$.
-We cannot simply learn arbitrary continuous functions without a basis.
+We need a differentiable way to parameterize the 1D edge functions $\phi(x)$.
+You can't learn arbitrary continuous functions without choosing a basis.

-For an edge function $\phi(x)$, it is decomposed into a residual base activation (like SiLU) and a parameterized spline:
+Each edge function $\phi(x)$ decomposes into a residual base activation (SiLU) and a learned spline:

 $$ \phi(x) = w_b \cdot \text{SiLU}(x) + w_s \cdot \text{Spline}(x) $$

-The spline itself is a linear combination of B-spline basis functions $B_i(x)$:
+The spline is a linear combination of B-spline basis functions $B_i(x)$:

 $$ \text{Spline}(x) = \sum_{i=1}^{c} c_i B_i(x) $$